Allen-Bayern/super-lo/README.md

-# Super Lo
+# Super-Lo

-A collection of utility functions inspired by Python's built-in functions, designed to make JavaScript/TypeScript development more efficient and Pythonic.
+A collection of Pythonic utility functions inspired by Python's built-in functions, designed to make JavaScript/TypeScript development more efficient.

 ## Features